NetSensors/IBM-Cloud-Setup/README.md

 IBM cloud dashboard here! https://console.bluemix.net/dashboard/

+# Node Red install as an IBM Cloud Service

-- Click on create resource this will take you to a screen where you can choose the node red application
+1. Click on create resource this will take you to a screen where you can choose the node red application

 ![Screenshot](screenshots/IBM001.png)

-\
-\
-\
+1. Click on Node-RED Starter this will take you too the Clound Foundry Application Configuration screen

 ![Screenshot](screenshots/IBM002.png)

-\
-\
-\
+1. Enter the app name you would like to call your Node-RED application instance.
+This name will show up as part of your URL.
+2. Click create this will now create the application

 ![Screenshot](screenshots/IBM003.png)
 \
 \